Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Experimental Settings

-We implement variations based on MF, NGCF, and LightGCN and we achieve the best results on LightGCN.
-We reproduce all baseline models on the same setting and device as KSI, and we report the best result between the results (if available) reported in the original paper and our reproduced.
+We implement variants based on MF, NGCF, and LightGCN, with LightGCN delivering the highest performance.
+All baseline models are reproduced under identical configurations and hardware settings as KSI.
+The reported results represent the best performance, chosen as the superior outcome between the original paper's findings and our reproduced results.